Sahil302002/Zomato_SQL_Analysis_Project/README.md

 - Identifying **seasonal trends in order volume (e.g., summer vs. winter demand)** helps in **predicting demand surges** and adjusting marketing campaigns accordingly.
 - Calculating the **average time between the first and last order for a customer over a year** helps in analyzing **customer lifetime value (CLV)** and retention strategies.

 ---

+- **For Solution of the Business Problem which I Identified for Zomato’ s Team as Data Analyst**

+- You can See my Solution Pdf  file : <a href ="ZOMATO SQL ANALYSIS.pdf"> Zomato SQL Queries and Solution PDF file </a>

+- You can See my Solution Document file :  <a href = "ZOMATO SQL ANALYSIS.docx"> Zomato SQL Queries and Solution Document file </a>

+- You can see the SQL Script which I created in this Project : <a href ="Zomato SQL Script.sql"> Zomato SQL Script </a>

+---